Montana Hiking, Nature January 25, 2022

-8 Trails At Montana’s Glacier National Park To Hike Before The Season Ends
+8 Bucket-List-Worthy Trails At Montana’s Glacier National Park

 1. Aster Falls

-This is an easy 2.8 mile hiking trail with some stunning scenery.
-The hike begins from the South Shore Trailhead at Two Medicine Lake, ending at Aster Falls, a 20 foot waterfall.
-If you have the energy after checking out the falls, climb the 500 feet to the Aster Park Overlook for some of the most sublime views in the park.
+This is an easy 2.8-mile hiking trail with some stunning scenery.
+The hike begins from the South Shore Trailhead at Two Medicine Lake, ending at Aster Falls, a 20-foot waterfall.
+If you have the energy after checking out the falls, climb another 500 feet to the Aster Park Overlook for some of the most sublime views in the park.
+You'll feel as though you're on top of the world!
+Read more about this epic hike on

 2. Hidden Lake Overlook